Anne-Ren/Anne-Ren.github.io/index.md

 <img src="https://Anne-Ren.github.io/images/tr2.jpg" >
 <img src="https://Anne-Ren.github.io/images/tr3.jpg" >
 </div>
-<br>The happy time spent with friends in Qingdao in 2021; in the summer of 2019, my classmates and I went to Guanshan Ranch in China to complete a one-month grassland survey internship course.
+<br>The happy time spent with friends in Qingdao in 2021; in the summer of 2019, my friends and I went to Guanshan Ranch to complete a one-month grassland survey internship course.

 <br>